ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

     rosie checkout {{ rns_id }}
     ```

-    For further instructions on getting the RNS configuration, refer to the [detailed guide](#get-and-run-rns-configuration).
+    For further instructions on getting the RNS configuration, refer to the [Detailed guide](#get-and-run-rns-configuration).

 2. **Run the RNS**<br>
     From within the RNS directory: